Frank Eck Stadium – Notre Dame Fighting Irish

 There’s something special about a trip to Notre Dame.
 Many college football fans feel like they are obligated to make the pilgrimage to South Bend to see Notre Dame Stadium, with Touchdown Jesus in the background.
-The new Compton Family Ice Arena is one of the best new facilities in college hockey, and Purcell Pavilion at the Joyce Center is a good place to see some hoops.
+The new Compton Family Ice Arena is one of the best new facilities in college hockey, and Edmund P Joyce Center is a good place to see some hoops.

 Notre Dame baseball is played at Frank Eck Stadium.
 It is an unspectacular, but serviceable facility, and still affords sports fans the opportunity to walk around the beautiful Notre Dame campus.
 There are lights at the Eck, so you may be able to see a spring night game, especially during the week.

 While a trip to Frank Eck Stadium may not be the first recommendation I would make to someone who wants to travel to South Bend for a sporting event, I certainly wouldn’t discourage anyone from planning a night of baseball at Notre Dame.

 The food at Frank Eck Stadium can best be summarized as above average in quality, slightly expensive, and with a poor overall selection.
 I guess that makes the concession offerings about average overall.

 The menu is simple with hot dogs ($4), brats ($5), nachos ($4), popcorn ($4), and pretzels ($4.50).
 I thought that the brat was very good, and pretzel was decent.
 Coca-Cola is the pop on offer.
 There are two souvenir sizes (32-ounce and 20 ounce, priced at $5 and $4), or you can have a bottle of water for $3.50.